 How about a cozy bowl of apple pie overnight oats?
-They’re vegan, gluten free, and refined sugar free (plus, sugar free and high protein friendly!).
-These apple pie overnight oats are the perfect balance of spiced and sweet and they are the perfect easy autumn breakfast.
+They’re vegan, gluten free, and refined sugar free (plus, sugar free and high protein friendly).
+These apple pie overnight oats are the perfect balance of sweet and spiced and they are such an easy autumn breakfast!
 You can prepare them the night before or meal prep them several days in advance!

-What ingredients do you need for apple pie overnight oats?
+What ingredients do I need for these apple pie overnight oats?

 To make apple pie overnight oats, you’ll need just a couple basic fridge and pantry staples.
 You’ll need: